Devops-54/shell-scripting/README.md

 ### Common Git command:
 ...

-$ git clone repURL.git                           ; clones or download the repository from GitHub.
+$ git clone repURL.git                           ; clones or download the repository from GitHub
-$ git add fileName  or git add .                 ; git will start tracking all the changes that you made.
+$ git add fileName  or git add .                 ; git will start tracking all the changes that you made
 $ git commit -m "Brief message of your changes"  ; commit means, you're telling git to COMMIT/SAVE it ; you can only push the changes that are commited.
-$ git push                                       ; pushes the changes that you've made to github.
+$ git push                                       ; pushes the changes that you've made to github
-$ git pull                                       ; be in the folder repository, this will pull all the changes.
+$ git pull                                       ; be in the folder repository, this will pull all the changes

 ...